Categories

 Compared to one year prior, according to the report, closed sales on single-family homes were down 8.7% in May 2022, and down 7.9% for all properties.
 The median sales price for single-family homes was $490,000, up 12.6% from 12 months prior.

-The number of today is significantly down compared to a year ago, but inventory has been growing recently on a month-to-month basis.
+The number of homes for sale today is significantly down compared to a year ago, but inventory has been growing recently on a month-to-month basis.

 “We are going to continue seeing increasing inventory in all markets,” White said.